 Most tourists take Hurghada excursions to Luxor through a package tour or through private cars with drivers.
 This is the best way to get around.

 There are microbuses around the city area in the East Bank, which charge as little as 1 EGP.
-Still, it’s best to avoid them, especially on this itinerary for a Hurghada to Luxor day trip where you’ll have limited time in the city.
+Still, it’s best to avoid them, especially on this itinerary for a Hurghada to Luxor day trip, where you’ll have limited time in the city.

 If you have not hired a car for your Hurghada to Luxor day trip, you can hire a taxi for the day or from one location to another or for the day.
-Ridesharing apps like Uber and Lyft do not operate here, and the cabs do not operate on a meter.
+Ride-sharing apps like Uber and Lyft do not operate here, and the cabs do not operate on a meter.

-So before you get into a taxi, you must decide the fare.
+So, before you get into a taxi, you must decide on the fare.
 Scamming and trying to overcharge tourists is common here, so be careful regarding the fares and routes.
-Hotels also give out bicycles for rent which you can use for short distances.

 Best time for Hurghada to Luxor day trip – Luxor Weather